 We treat the results of this exercise as suggestive evidence that, while transparent disclosure of policy outcomes is not sufficient to affect policymaking, there are conditions under which transparency can be an effective tool for promoting good governance.
-In particular, we find that the presence of local news organizations-whether or not they actually report on the disclosed information-magnifies the effect of transparency, perhaps by generating a credible threat to communicate negative information to prospective voters.
-Future work $\overline{\text{Appendix Section A.1.}}$ should continue to study the interactive effect of transparency legislation and media presence on policy outcomes.
+Most importantly, we find that GASB 77 reduced tax incentive spending most sharply in the cities in which mayors face some degree of electoral competition; we interpret this result as evidence that transparency can discipline policymakers if they perceive that challengers will publicize the results of poor governance.
+Further, we find that the presence of local news organizations-whether or not they actually report on the disclosed information-also magnifies the effect of transparency, perhaps by generating a credible threat to communicate negative information to prospective voters.
+Future work should continue to study the contexts in which transparency can and cannot achieve more desirable policy outcomes.